-In NetWare[®], time synchronization ensures that all servers in an NDS[TM] tree report the same time and order events correctly.
+In NetWare® time synchronization ensures that all servers in an NDS® tree report the same time and order events correctly.

-NetWare 5TM can use the TimeSync utility, or a combination of TimeSync and Network Time Protocol (NTP), for server and client time synchronization.
-Previous versions of NetWare used TimeSync exclusively for time synchronization over IPX, while external time sources were limited to asynchronous (modem) connections.
-"Interoperability of NTP with TimeSync" on page 16 in mixed protocol networks allows the use of an external Internet time source for time synchronization.
-NTP is an open IP standard defined in RFC-1305 that produces consistent and accurate time stamps for proper synchronization of services such as NDS.
+NetWare 5 can use the TimeSync utility, or a combination of TimeSync and Network Time Protocol (NTP) for server and client time synchronization "Interoperability of NTP with TimeSync" on page 22 in mixed protocol networks allows the use of an external Internet time source for time synchronization.
+NTP is configured manually using a configuration file called NTP.CFG.
+For information about configuring NTP, see "Configuring NTP" on page 31.

-There are two ways to configure TimeSync on the network: "SAP and Custom Configuration" on page 15.
+There are two ways to configure TimeSync on the network: "SAP and Custom Configuration" on page 20.

-On a small network, "SAP (Service Advertising Protocol)" on page 15 is the preferred and default method because it requires little planning and minimal administrative time.
+On a small network "SAP (Service Advertising Protocol)" on page 20 is the preferred and default method because it requires little planning and minimal administrative time.
 Using SAP, the single reference time server advertises its presence through network broadcasts which increase network traffic.

-For a larger network, using "Custom Configuration List" on page 15 can reduce network traffic, but requires more initial planning and administrative time.
+For a larger network, using "Custom Configuration List" on page 20 can reduce network traffic, but requires more initial planning and administrative time.